Retirement Planning7 min read

 • Compare: $100,000 in a RRIF at death could cost $40,000+ in terminal tax

 If you contribute more than your available room, the CRA charges 1% per month on the excess.
-Always check your room on CRA My Account before contributing.
+It's worth checking your room on CRA My Account before contributing.

 If the CRA determines you're carrying on a business (frequent trading, short holds), they can tax your TFSA profits as business income.
 Long-term investing is fine; day-trading is not.